ochrist2/houstflix/README.md

 # To run the server

+Run `node server.js`, the server will start on `localhost:4200`

+# Info
+* Any video file you want to play must be in the `videos` directory
+* All videos must be `mp4` files
-Run `node server.js`, the server will start on `localhost:4200` and the `/` route will bring you to the homepage of the site
+* `/` will bring you to the homepage of the site
+* Changing the text to the name of a file in the `videos` directory and clicking `Change Video` will load that video on the video player
+* Clicking `View urls` will download a file named `urls` in the root directory

 # CREATE REACT APP INFO